Screening the Discrepancy Function of a Computer Model: Background, notation and assumptions

-In the next subsection, we present methods for screening the discrepancy function based on the existing literature.
-Although this literature was concerned with screening a GaSP emulator \citep{linketal2006} or with variable selection for Gaussian process regression \citep{savetal2011}, screening the discrepancy function when the prior \eqref{priordelta} is used is actually similar to these problems.
-In fact, the statistical model on which screening a computer model is based is very similar to \eqref{lik2} but with $\n \CM(\n\theta)\equiv \n0$ and $\delta$ being the prior on the computer model.
+In the next subsection, we present methods for screening the discrepancy function --- i.e., for determining which variables are active --- based on the existing literature.
+Although this literature is concerned with screening a GaSP emulator \citep{linketal2006} or with variable selection for GaSP regression \citep{savetal2011}, screening the discrepancy function when the prior \eqref{priordelta} is used and $f(\cdot,\cdot)$ is computationally fast is actually very similar to the problem at hand.
+In fact, the statistical model on which screening a computer model is based is identical to \eqref{lik2} but with $\n \CM(\n\theta)\equiv \n0$ and $\delta$ being the prior on the computer model.
 In that case, $\n y$ is the so-called model data, obtained by running the computer model at a set of carefully designed configurations for its inputs.
 Additionally, $\sigma^2$ corresponds to the variance of the GaSP prior assumed for the computer model and $\sigma_0^2$ is the variance of the nugget --- see \cite{GL2012} for reasons why a nugget may be used when emulating deterministic models.